The Rudin-Kisler ordering of P-points under $\mathfrak{b} = \mathfrak{c}$: Applications: RK-ordering of P-points

+To conclude it suffices, by Corollary \ref{DDD111}, to show that $\mathcal{B} $ is not quasi-finer than any contour, thus by Theorem \ref{DDD} it suffices to prove that $g_{m}^{-1}(p_{m})$ is not quasi-finer than any contour, for any $m$.
+But this is an easier version of the fact which we established in the proof of Theorem \ref{III}. \end{proof}

-In \cite{Blass1} A. Blass asked (Question 4) what ordinals can be embedded in the set of P-points and pointed out that such an ordinal can not be greater then $\mathfrak{c}^+$.
-The question was mentioned also by Raghavan and Shelah in \cite{Raghavan-Shelah}.
+In \cite{Blass1}, A. Blass asked (Question 4) which ordinals could be embedded in the set of P-points, noticing that such an ordinal could not be greater than $\mathfrak{c}^+$.
+The question was also considered by D. Raghavan and S. Shelah in \cite{Raghavan-Shelah} and answered, under MA, by B. Kuzeljevic and D. Raghavan in a recent paper \cite{Kuz-Rag}.